 UCSD/CSUSM Joint Ed.D.
 Requirements

-Step 2: Put your ADA-compliant dissertation on a thumb drive.
+Step 2: Make your dissertation ADA-compliant.
+You can either do this yourself following the Making Your File Accessible instructions OR you can email your dissertation to firstname.lastname@example.org.
+We will make it accessible for you.
 When you save the file, the name of the saved document name must use the following format:

 Step 3: Pay the fee.